cwendorf/Sourcebook/EASI/data-analysis/onesample.md

 ## One Sample t Test

+Prior to the steps below, enter the data as appropriate for the analyses (described elsewhere).

 ### Obtaining Descriptive Statistics

-Get the mean and standard deviation for the variable.
+1. Type the following to get the mean and standard deviation for the variable.

 ```{r}
 (Outcome) |> describeMoments()